inclusionAI/SWE-CARE/scripts/README.md

 **Required:**

-- `--dataset-file`: Path to the input SWE-CARE dataset file
 - `--output-dir`: Directory to save all pipeline outputs
 - `--model`: Model name to use for inference
 - `--model-provider`: Model provider (openai, anthropic, deepseek, qwen, moonshot, gemini)

 **Optional:**

+- `--dataset-name-or-path`: Path to the input SWE-CARE dataset file or Hugging Face dataset name (default: inclusionAI/SWE-CARE)
 - `--model-args`: Comma-separated model arguments (e.g., 'temperature=0.7,top_p=0.9')
 - `--file-source`: Source strategy for files (none, oracle, bm25, all)
 - `--k`: Maximum number of files to use (required for bm25/all)